SamSeed-Softwire/DevOps-Course-Starter/README.md

 - Remove all stopped containers: `docker rm $(docker container ls -aq)`
 - Clean up (remove all containers): `docker stop $(docker container ls -aq); docker rm $(docker container ls -aq)`
 - Super clean up (remove all images and containers): `docker stop $(docker container ls -aq); docker rm $(docker container ls -aq); docker image rm $(docker images -aq); docker system prune`

+## Running the application

+### Local debugging

+You can run the application from the command line using `poetry run flask run` and then navigating to [`http://localhost:5000/`](http://localhost:5000/) to view the running app.
+You should run the application from the repo root.

+### Running using Docker

+Below are some useful commands you can use to build and run Docker images.

 Running using regular Docker: